OLPS/OLPS/README.md

 ===========

 * OLPS_gui.m
-  run the OLPS toolbox in the GUI mode (recommended, available only in Matlab)
+  run the OLPS toolbox in the GUI mode (recommended, available only in Matlab).
+Online video is available at https://www.youtube.com/watch?v=XJPeaiVhEg0.

 * OLPS_pgui.m
   run the OLPS toolbox in the Pseudo GUI Mode (PGUI) (for both Matlab and octave)